 Here are some suggestions for managing migraine’s impact on romantic relationships.
 They stem from years of heartwrenching personal experience and the numerous conversations I’ve had with migraineurs over the almost 10 years I’ve been writing about migraine.

-2. Be aware of how migraine changes your mood and your behaviors.
+Be aware of mood and behavior changes.
 Mood swings are a common migraine symptom and those closest to us often bear the brunt of those moods.
-Your partner may interpret irritability, frequent sighing and terse responses as anger, even when you’re not upset at all (or at least not upset with them).
+Your partner may interpret irritability, frequent sighing, and terse responses as anger, even when you’re not upset at all (or at least not upset with them).
 If you and your partner are both aware of how migraine affects your mood, you can acknowledge what’s happening before your sweetie takes your snippiness personally.

-4. Recognize that your partner is carrying a heavy weight.
+Recognize the weight your partner carries.
 When one person in a relationship has migraine, the other person feels the repercussions.
-Whether it is from cancelled plans, having to pick up the slack in housework, unexpected childcare duties, financial obligations or having to take care of you, your partner also experiences the fallout of migraine.
+Whether it is from canceled plans, having to pick up the slack in housework, unexpected childcare duties, financial obligations, or having to take care of you, your partner also experiences the fallout of migraine.
 Even in the best of relationships, the healthy partner can feel disappointed and overburdened.
 Instead of ignoring this or stewing in guilt, acknowledge that you know your illness affects both of you.
 Try to work together to find ways to minimize the impact – it could be having friends or family on hand for last-minute childcare, hiring a housekeeper (or deciding that keeping your house clean isn’t a priority), having a neighbor kid mow the lawn… whatever reduces stress for both you and your partner and fits your budget.
 And be sure to express your gratitude and appreciation for your partner and all that they do.

-5. Don’t blame yourself for the additional responsibilities placed on your partner.
+Don’t blame yourself.
 YOU are not letting your partner down when you’re laid up with a migraine, migraine is making it impossible for you to contribute as you normally would.
 Separating your behaviors due to your own choices and those caused by migraine can be difficult.
 Try to remember that when migraine is the reason you’re unable to follow through, it’s because you’re sick, not because you’re [insert self-critical adjective of choice here].
 Beating yourself up for being sick doesn’t help anyone.

-7. Don't over accommodate.
-The person with migraine can feel so bad for migraine’s impact on their relationship that they try to make up for it by bending over backwards to make their partner happy.
+Don't over accommodate.
+The person with migraine can feel so bad for the impact it can have on their relationship that they try to make up for it by bending over backward to make their partner happy.
 Similarly, a non-migraineur may be so sorry that their sweetie is sick that they give into the migraineur’s every whim.
-A person’s role and “voice” in a relationship diminishes when they give up so much to the other.
+A person’s role and “voice” in a relationship diminish when they give up so much to the other.
 Trying to make someone happy by sacrificing your own needs leaves both people dissatisfied.